Itotineo/DataProducts/index.md

 ## How to Run the Application
 After downloading the above mentioned files you have to keep all the files in a folder and run **runApp()** function.
 Instantly application will be open locally in default browser.
 In the html page you will see at left side there are severel input parameters you have to select by drop down or increase/decrease the values.
 After selection you have press the Submit button, the diamond price will be shown at right side.
 The predictive factors are :
-1. Shape - Daimond shapes are Heart ,Round, Princess, Cushion,Pear,Marquise, Emerald, Radiant, Oval, Asscher
+1. Shape - Diamond shapes are Heart ,Round, Princess, Cushion,Pear,Marquise, Emerald, Radiant, Oval, Asscher
 2. Carat - The weight or size of the diamond
 3. Cut - The proportions and relative angles of the facets.
 3 type of cuts : Good ,Ideal, Very Good
 4. Color - Color has several values, such as D, E, F, G, H, I, J, K, L
 5. Clarity - The absence of internal imperfections.
 Clarity has following values: 'I1', 'I2', 'IF', 'SI1', 'SI2', 'VS1', 'VS2', 'VVS1', 'VVS2'
-6. Depth - Daimond depth can be very from 0.1 to 5.0
+6. Depth - Diamond depth can be very from 0.1 to 5.0